Pierre Pevel: Le Paris des Merveilles

 The 'Paris des Merveilles' happens in an alternate Belle Époque France.
 Three Worlds have coexisted for centuries while partially or completely aware of one another: Earth, the OutreMonde and Onirie, the world of dreams.
 After the end of the Napoleonic Wars in 1815, the faerie kingdom of Ambremer, which dominates the OutreMonde, revealed itself to humanity and, with its various wonders, the existence of magic.
 Since, Paris has become a meltingpot of human and wonderful cohabitation: the Eiffel Tower, although still designed by Gustave Eiffel for the Exposition Universelle (1889), was built in glowing white wood gifted to the French government by Méliane, the Queen of the Fairies.
 Sirens live in the Seine, winged cats fly in the skies and alleys, and sleep on written texts to live their words in dreams, trees from the OutreMonde give light to the Champs-Elysées when night comes, and all sorts of creatures, from gnomes to ogres live in the French capital.
-And human mages now live openly, free to practice their arts from the dangers of persecution.
+And human mages now live openly, able to practice their arts free from the dangers of persecution.

 The story follows Louis Denizart Hippolyte Griffont, a mage from the Cyan Circle (one of the three circles of magic) who assist Parisians with magical related problems, and his estranged wife, Baroness Isabel de Saint-Gil, a fairie formerly belonging to Queen Méliane's ladies-in-waiting and now a professional thief, as they deal in the world of intrigues that lurk beneath the wonders of Paris.
 The OutreMonde is still recovering from a war for domination between the fairies and the dragons, a war the fairies won but leaving wounds that could still be reopened.
 Several dragons, unwilling to submit to Ambremer's rule, chose exile on Earth rather than stay in the 'OutreMonde'.
 And Méliane's hold on the throne is constantly tested by the presence of the Dark Queen, a renegade fae who desires to overthrow her.